AlbertoProgra/AlbertoProgra/README.md

 - 🔭 I’m currently working with JavaScript, Node and Postman.
 - 🌱 I’m also learning with [**Core code**](https://www.core-code.io/) (a professional simulator) if you want go and check it out. 👈
-- ⚡ I have a fun fact to share us: El arte de programar es la correción de errores en el código.
+- ⚡ And i have a fun fact to share us: El arte de programar es la correción de errores en el código.

 - 📫 Please follow me on : [**Code wars**](https://www.codewars.com/users/AlbertoProgra).

 <p align="right">